-For FY 2019, as presented and recommended during the City Commission's Budget Workshop held on May 24, 2018, and approved by the FCWPC at the June 8, 2018 1st Budget Briefing, the Operating millage rate will be comprised of an additional millage rate for PAYGO Capital funds, which will provide dedicated funding and allow for growth over time with property values.
-This additional dedicated millage rate, equivalent to \$2.4 million included in the proposed FY 2019 General Fund budget, will be offset entirely by a decrease in the City's Operating millage.
-Overall, the City's proposed Total Combined millage rate is proposed to remain flat as reflected below:
+For FY 2019, as presented and recommended during the City Commission's Budget Workshop held on May 24, 2018, and approved by the FCWPC at the June 8, 2018 and July 13, 2018 Budget Briefings, the operating millage rate will be comprised of an additional millage rate for PAYGO capital funds, which will provide dedicated funding and allow for growth over time with property values.
+This additional dedicated millage rate, equivalent to \$2.4 million included in the proposed FY 2019 General Fund budget, will be offset entirely by a decrease in the City's operating millage.
+Overall, the City's total combined millage rate for FY 2019 is proposed to remain flat as reflected below: